 The Exumas are bursting with fish-packed reefs and kaleidoscopic coral plumes.
 Swim with friendly nurse sharks at Compass Cay, spot giant iguanas at Allen Cay and swim with pigs at the now world-famous Big Major’s Spot.
 Charters can easily spend a week or more exploring these exquisite far-flung isles, which run south-east from New Providence.

 For more secret anchorages, world-class diving and spectacular fishing, consider a Bahamian Out Islands itinerary.
-Meet your yacht at Cape Eleuthera Marina, and head out for a first dive at Bamboo Point.
+Meet your yacht at Cape Eleuthera Marina, which can host yachts up to 60 metres, and head out for a first dive at Bamboo Point.
 Fish for mahi mahi and tuna before dropping anchor for the night under a star-studded sky.
 Tartar Bank on Cat Island lies to the east of Eleuthera and is another magnet for those fishing for yellowfin tuna, mahi mahi and blue marlin, while great diving and snorkelling can be found amid the coral canyons and sea caves at Cat Island’s Hawk’s Nest.
 More dazzling corals and reef fish await at Conception Island, 25 nautical miles south.
 The long, glittering sands of neighbouring Rum Cay are another top pick, with the cay famed for its reefs, deep drop offs and the wreck dive over HMS Conqueror.

 The Bahamas lie around 45 nautical miles off the coast of Florida.
 Charters commonly enter from US waters or arrive from other islands in the Caribbean.